ExiledHeisenberg/PackLockMove/README.md

 Features:
-1. Admin definable list of vehciels and their capacities
+1. Admin definable list of vehicles and their capacities
 2. Admin definable list of packables and their weights
 3. Ability to move any item by carrying
 4. Ability to lock and unlock items into place
-5. Ablity to rotate objects during placement
+5. Ability to rotate objects during placement

 Changelog